-This means that end users can use parts of bulk resources and that these resources can be acquired quickly and easily.
+This information means that end users can quickly acquire and use parts of bulk resources.

-NIST also describes several characteristics as essential for a service to be considered cloud:
+NIST also describes several characteristics as essential to consider a service to be cloud:

-- On-demand self-service: End users can sign up and receive services without the long delays that have characterized traditional IT.
+- On-demand self-service: End users can sign up and receive services without long delays.

-- Broad network access: Users can access the services by using standard platforms (such as desktop, laptop, and mobile).
+- Broad network access: Users can access the services by using standard platforms such as desktop, laptop, and mobile devices.

-- Resource pooling: Resources are pooled across multiple customers.
+- Resource pooling: Can pool resources across many customers.

 - Rapid elasticity: Capability can scale to cope with demand peaks.

 - Measured service: Billing is metered and delivered as a utility service.